 Myocardial abscesses with tissue destruction and sometimes conduction system abnormalities (usually with low septal abscesses)

 Sudden, severe valvular regurgitation, causing heart failure Heart Failure (HF) Heart failure (HF) is a syndrome of ventricular dysfunction.
-Left ventricular failure causes shortness of breath and fatigue, and right ventricular failure causes peripheral and abdominal fluid... read more and death (usually due to mitral or aortic valve lesions)
+Left ventricular (LV) failure causes shortness of breath and fatigue, and right ventricular (RV) failure causes peripheral and abdominal... read more and death (usually due to mitral or aortic valve lesions)

 Prosthetic valve infections are particularly likely to involve valve ring abscesses, obstructing vegetations, myocardial abscesses, and mycotic aneurysms manifested by valve obstruction, dehiscence, and conduction disturbances.